Evaluating Substance Use and Harm Reduction Programs; Assessing stigma against drug use in California

 Hours: 3-5 hrs

 Off-Campus Research Site: Our center is Health Research for Action (Dr. Ivey's research center) located in Golden Bear Center.
 We anticipate most of the work will occur virtually, often via Zoom meetings.
-However, we will also meet sometimes at the research center (Tseng/Ivey offices at GBC) or in person with Alameda County Public Health Dept. The student should be comfortable working on their own on data analysis and able to prepare products to review every other week.
-There are also 2 CDC Overdose to Action (OD2A) meetings monthly which students may help on/attend.
-Dr. Ivey also has a past URAP and past graduate student that the student can engage in as a team with other UCB students.
+However, we will also meet sometimes at the research center (Tseng/Ivey offices at GBC).
+The student should be comfortable working on their own on data analysis or qualitative analysis and be able to prepare products to review every other week.
+Dr. Ivey also has a past URAP and past graduate student that the student can engage with as a team with other UCB students.

 Related website: http://healthresearchforaction.org/